microsoft/lage/docs/guide/levels.md

 ## Level 4.
 Pipelining

-Finally, the last thing we can to speed things up is to break down the wall between build phases from the task runner.
+Finally, the last thing we can do to speed things up is to break down the wall between build phases from the task runner.
 In `lage`, we define the relationship between scripts in the `pipeline` configuration.

 ```mermaid
 gantt